carlosp420/nymphalidae_diversification/MS.md

 when phylogenetic uncertainty was taken into account by using MEDUSA on a random sample of trees from the posterior distribution of a Bayesian run.
-We found that some diversification splits, estimated on the Nymphalidae maximum credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Figure 3).
+We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Figure 3).
 We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the